2023 Bonner graduating cohort group photo with eleven students

 Four Year Partnership

-All Bonners must complete 120 hours of service-work each semester with a nonprofit partner in the community (totaling an impressive 960 hours by graduation).
-Our 35+ nonprofit partners are truly co-educators who offer Bonners direct mentorship throughout their four years
+All Bonners commit to serving 120 hours each semester through direct service with a nonprofit partner in the community, and participation in program trainings and enrichment activities.
+By graduation, this totals an impressive 960 hours of service, learning, and leadership development.
+Our 35+ local nonprofit partners are truly co-educators who offer Bonners direct mentorship throughout their four years.

 Cornerstone Experiences